Box Contents

 name: "twelve-ducklings-stampede" serial: "SFI-A0001" firmware_version: 4619714 status { state: kStopped sockets { node_id: 1 bind: "224.0.2.115:17441" data_type: kBroadband type: kStreamOut } power { battery_level_percent: 100 } } peripherals { name: "SciFi Virtual Recording Peripheral" vendor: "Science Corporation" peripheral_id: 100 }

-Now, connect the Omnetics Axon Adapter to the SciFi with the provided USB-C cable.
+Now, connect the Omnetics Axon Adapter or Cereport Axon Adapter to the SciFi using the provided USB-C cable.

-After the probe has powered on, it will appear in the Peripheral tab or you can run the info command again and the CLI will print the same information.
+After the probe has powered on, it will appear in the Peripherals tab on your device.
+Run the

 Your SciFi is ready for use!